 - Approximately 455,000 m3 of demolished and/or contaminated material is to be disposed to Pit 3.
-The total void space available in Pit 3 is approximately 29,000,000 m3. - Approximately 117,400 m3 of demolished and/or contaminated material is to be disposed to Retention Pond Number 2 (RP2).
-The total void space available in RP2 is approximately 2,500,000 m3.
+The total space available within the Pit 3 footprint, to the final landform surface is approximately 29,000,000 m3. - Approximately 117,400 m3 of demolished and/or contaminated material is to be disposed to Retention Pond Number 2 (RP2).
+The total space available within the RP2 footprint, to the final landform surface is approximately 2,500,000 m3.

-The bulk of this material is contaminated soils, representing approximately 405,000 m3 (or 81%) and 35,000 m3 (or 42%) to Pit 3 and RP2 respectively.
+The bulk of this material is contaminated soils, representing approximately 405,000 m3 (or 89%) and 35,000 m3 (or 30%) of the demolished and/or contaminated material to be disposed to Pit 3 and RP2 respectively.
 The bulk of contaminated soils will come from beneath the processing plant, wetland filters and from the retention ponds (RP1, RP3 and RP6).